Phillips' Folly: Construction and early history

 Court Justice, Stanley Forman Reed.
 Justice Reed spent formative years in the home until leaving for college.
 Reed would go on to serve in the Kentucky House of Representatives and as U.S. Solicitor General, where he defended the constitutionality of several New Deal policies.
 President Franklin D. Roosevelt nominated Reed to the Supreme Court in 1938.
 Justice Reed served the nation's highest court until his retirement in 1957.
 Justice Reed wrote the majority opinion for the cases Smith v.
 Allwright, Gorin v.
 United States, and Adamson v.
 California.
 He authored dissenting opinions for the cases Illinois ex rel.
 McCollum v.
 Board of Education.
-Reed was the final pivotal voice for the unanimity of the U.S. Supreme Court landmark decision in Brown v.
+Reed was the final pivotal vote for the unanimity of the U.S. Supreme Court landmark decision in Brown v.
 Board of Education.

 According to oral history, during the ownership of Francis Woodland Armstrong, the mansion served as an important post along the Underground Railroad.
 During this time corresponding with the American Civil War, runaway slaves were held in a wooden jail cell that dates to the home's original 1831 construction.
 Runaway slaves would be housed in the basement jail cell until it was deemed safe for them to continue their journey to the nearby free state of Ohio.
 It is believed that slaves were kept in the jail to foil slave hunters who were likely to search the home.
 A tunnel leading to a secret room once used by slaves to escape to the Ohio River can still be seen in the home's basement.
 The basement jail cell is still intact today and is thought to have also served as an early town jail during the ownership of Mayor Phillips.

+Folklore

 In March 2011, Ghost Adventures from the Travel Channel filmed at Phillips' Folly.
 The episode aired on Friday, May 13, 2011.
 It featured former resident and Underground Railroad historian, Jerry Gore.
-Phillips' Folly has been called one of the most haunted homes in Kentucky.
 The home is said to be the residence of several spirits, including John Armstrong and his Newfoundland dog; by John Pearce who died in the home around 1890 either by fighting a duel in the home's back parlor or by suicide in the home's back parlor (dueling was outlawed at the time, therefore death by suicide may have been the manner of death officially recorded); and by former slaves who were chained in the basement prior to the home's abolitionist history.
 The home's backyard is directly adjacent to one of the oldest known cemeteries in Kentucky (circa 1800–1850) referred to locally as the Maysville Pioneer Graveyard, which was established on land acquired by city trustee Jacob Boone, close friend, business partner, and cousin to Daniel Boone.
 Jacob Boone and his family are buried in the Maysville Pioneer Graveyard in a plot notating Jacob's militia service during the American Revolutionary War.

-Phillips' Folly was added to the National Register of Historic Places on August 10, 1978.
-Phillips' Folly is a private residence.